Cat Pose - Marjariasana

 Step 8

-Hold the cat pose for a few breaths before you return to the initial tabletop position.
+Hold the cat pose for a few breaths before returning to the initial tabletop position.

 Step 9

-Continue for five or six rounds, inhaling for cow pose and exhaling for cat pose, before coming out of the postures.
+Continue this sequence for five or six rounds, inhaling during the cow pose and exhaling during the cat pose, before concluding the postures.

 Benefits and Contraindications